 The animals who call Chenoa Manor home have come to us from a variety of circumstances.
 Many arrive at the sanctuary after suffering the abuses of factory farming, cruelty, or hoarding situations; others were subjected to laboratory experiments, or simply abandoned in the wild and left to fend for themselves.

-Chenoa Manor is guided by an Inner Circle Council.
-The Inner Circle is composed of young adults who have all been impacted by the manor and her offerings, either through their previous internships or community service.
-Together, they lead Chenoa forward with their ideas & decisions.
-The Inner Circle is supported by the Elder Circle, a group of professionals ranging from doctors and actresses to artists and other visionaries.
-The Elder Circle offers their wisdom, experience, and expertise to the Inner Circle as needed.
+Chenoa Manor is primarily guided by an Inner Circle Council.
+The Inner Circle is composed of young adults who have been impacted by the Manor and her offerings, either through internships or community service.
+Together, they lead Chenoa forward with their ideas and decisions, supported by an Elder Circle.
+The Elder Circle is comprised of visionary professionals who range from doctors to actresses to artists, each offering their wisdom, experience, and expertise as needed.

 Our organization is 100% volunteer-run, and we have no paid staff.
 We rely exclusively on contributions from the public to support the costs of animal care, building and property maintenance, and programming.